pubgrub-rs/guide/src/pubgrub_crate/strategy.md

 a conflict shows up and the solution is backtracked before needing it.

 Imagine that one such potential package is limited to a range containing no existing version, we are heading directly to a conflict!
-So we have better dealing with that conflict as soon as possible, instead of delaying it for later since we will have to backtrack anyway.
+So we are better dealing with that conflict as soon as possible, instead of delaying it for later since we will have to backtrack anyway.
 Consequently, we always want to pick first a conflictual potential package with no valid version.
 Similarly,